Info for Undergraduates

 Spring and Summer 2025 Graduates

 If you plan to graduate this May or August, you must apply by April 1 to get your degree.
-It’s a two-step process for applying to graduate from CU Boulder and also be recognized in CMCI’s ceremony.
+There are two steps for applying to graduate from CU Boulder and also be recognized in CMCI’s ceremony.

 In order to get your degree from CU Boulder, you must apply to graduate through Buff Portal for the semester in which you will officially and successfully complete all requirements for the degree(s) and major(s) you're pursuing.
 Degrees are conferred at the end of the fall, spring and summer semesters.
 Learn more →